 “Where is Clarence Street?”
 I was panicking, realizing that Clarence Street had disappeared.

-After catching up with my ex colleagues, Vishal and Ramesh for drinks at 3 wise monkeys on George Street, I was supposed to meet my friends Saira and Sunil for another round of drinks at Grandmas on Clarence Street.
-Knowing me well, Ramesh had watsapped me the direction.
+After catching up with my ex colleagues, Vishal and Ramesh for drinks at 3 Wise Monkeys on George Street, I was supposed to meet my friends Saira and Sunil for another round of drinks at Grandmas on Clarence Street.
+Knowing me well, Ramesh had Whatsapped me the direction.
 Distance between 3 Wise Monkeys and Grandmas is 700m – 9 minutes walk.